jncraton/web-apps-cpsc2330/lectures/10-multimedia.md

 ---

 When designing a page with embedded video, what are some of the ethical considerations regarding user experience, especially concerning `autoplay` and `muted` attributes?

+## Permissions

+- Many user agents prevent autoplay of video and audio

 ## Exercise